NoV8rs/NoV8rs/README.md

 There is a lot more projects in the works and will be added to my portfolio later and on GitHub too.
-Working on an Unreal project and a Unity project.
+Currently working on the biggest project to date.